lumail/lumail/README.md

 * `maildir`-mode
-    * Allows viewing lists of Maildir folders.
+    * Allows viewing lists of mail-folders.
 * `index`-mode
-    * Allows viewing a list of messages, i.e. the contents of a Maildir.
+    * Allows viewing a list of messages, i.e. the contents of a folder.
 * `message`-mode
     * Allows you to view a single message.
     * `attachment`-mode is a submode, and allows you to view the attachments associated with a particular message.